pbogdan/nvs/README.md

 will produce an HTML report in the current directory.
 Alternatively the `--markdown` switch produces a format more suitable for usage in GitHub issues.

+#### Managing vulnerabilites exclusions

+If for any reason you want to exclude a particular vulnerability for being considered when generating the report please add it to `data/excludes.yaml` file.
+Once you modified the file and wish to preview the changes you must either:

+- invoke `nvs` from your checkout of nixpkgs-vuln-scanner
+- rebuild & reinstall `nvs`.

+`nvs` looks for the file either relative to the current working directory, otherwise if not found it will use the version bundled with the installed package.

+#### Managing package aliases

+`nvs` can be made aware of package name aliases via `data/aliases.yml` file.
+This is useful when a package in nixpkgs collection figures in a different name in a vulnerabilities source.
+For example, as mentioned in "Known issues" section `vlc` package in nixpkgs collection is present in NVD as `vlc_media_player`.

 ## Known issues

 - semantics of `-` version selector is unclear, commonly the selector has either a form of an exact version number such as `2.2.1` or `*` with the wildcard semantics.
 I wasn't able to find an explanation of what `-` means in this context.